Using Artificial Intelligence and Other Digital Technologies to Enhance Grant Management Operations

 Looking at those applications in more detail…

 Applicants are not allowed to submit duplicate or highly overlapping applications to be reviewed at the same time.
 Digital tools can help us compare submitted applications for any potential scientific or budgetary overlap.
 For instance, NIH uses natural language processing (NLP), a type of AI, to find similar language in grant applications.
-Related tools also flag potentially overlapping applications in the review process for more in-depth analysis.
+Related tools, such as another developed by CSR, also flag potentially overlapping applications in the review process for more in-depth analysis.
 When these overlapping applications are identified, NIH scientific review staff can then refocus their attention on tasks that require human decision making, thought, and experience.
 With the help of this tool, 243 applications were withdrawn for overlap in the first quarter of 2024 as a point of reference.
 Looking more broadly, such tools and internal controls help prevent us from funding the same idea twice and ensure NIH’s limited resources can support different innovative research ideas.

 We are also exploring how AI and machine learning can guide programmatic assessment of an application’s Data Management and Sharing Plan.
 These plans explain how to promote the sharing of scientific data underlying findings from NIH-supported research to accelerate biomedical research discovery.